 IDEAS FOR THE CEREMONY

 If you have multi-level troop you can give each level a different part of ceremony to be in charge of.
-For our troop The younger girls, Daisy and Brownies in the troop did the flag ceremony and Juniors did the candle lighting that I share below.
+For our troop The younger girls in the troop did the flag ceremony and older girls did the candle lighting that I share below.

 We used 10 white candles, each candle was tied with a colored ribbon representing each law.
 Each girl read her line, then lit the candle